zippity21/Stardew_Valley_Regression_Mod/README.md

 6. The log file is SMAPI-crash.txt if it exists, otherwise SMAPI-latest.txt.

 #### Save file
-If you can provide the save file, it would help in debugging since your situation can be more easily be reproduced.
+For most bugs, one of the biggest aids is the Save File, as it would help in debugging the reported issue by more easily recreating the prerequisite conditions.